The FDD - One Size Never Fits All

 Love is in the Air

-We love lower cost startups and know exactly what it takes to design and successfully market them in a way that is entirely different than established franchises.
+We love lower cost startups and know precisely what it takes to design and successfully market them in a way that is entirely different than established franchises.

-This isn’t the time for tough, one-sided documents, which are exactly what you will get if you use established franchise programs, fees, and documents as a guide a/k/a the Template Mentality.
+This isn’t the time for harsh, one-sided documents, which are what you will get if you use established franchise programs, fees, and documents as a guide.
+The Template Mentality.

 Just like when you started the business you now want to expand through franchising, we can show you how to start your franchise business small and build from there.
 For example, you can raise fees, reduce the size of territories, toughen up your agreements and require more from your franchisees as your system grows and prospers.